 Waubonsee Health Information Technology Student Association

-The purpose of the club is to broaden students' awareness and knowledge of the Health Information field as well as bring together students with common goals.
+The club broadens students' awareness and knowledge of the Health Information field as well as bringing together students with common goals.
 Club activities include field trips, community service and guest speakers.
 Membership is open to all students.